A journey of 1000 miles…

 But looking at the day-to-day experience of many developers in a, say “classic corporate environment” (i.e. banks, manufacturers, airlines, retailers, in short, whoever uses software like SAP’s ERP offering), the focus is very much not on engineering, but on compliance and “making it work”.

-To me, this comes up often, when I see how DB-related code gets developed.
-More often than not, the first SQL statement (or HANA model) that looks like it does the job is the one that becomes the solution.
+In my experience, this happens a lot when DB-related code is written.
+More often than not, the first SQL statement (or HANA model) that looks like it does the job becomes the solution.

 This approach can work if the developer has experience with the database in question.
 Yes, with the specific database, just knowing SQL syntax and how some of the tables “go together” is not sufficient.
 One needs to know the data and the workload on the DB to have an understanding of what new code will do.